OF-DPA Client Tools

 Examples

-Capturing traffic in port2 without writing to a file until user interruption (e.g. until the user presses CTRL-C):
+Capturing traffic on port2 until user interruption (e.g. until the user presses CTRL-C):

-Capture ICMP traffic in port2 and write the output to icmp_traffic.pcap until this file reaches 100 MB:
+Capture ICMP traffic on port2 and write the output to icmp_traffic.pcap until this file reaches 200 MB in size:

-Capture TCP traffic in port2 and write the output to tcp_traffic.pcap during 10 seconds:
+Capture TCP traffic (the optional --filters omitted in this example) on port2 and write the output to tcp_traffic.pcap during 10 seconds (or until the default maxSize of 100 MB is reached):

 Metering